Catherine Marsal

 Catherine Marsal (born 20 January 1971) is a French former racing cyclist.
-She has been World Champion four times and raced professionally around the world.
+She has been World Champion four times, she's won the Giro D'Italia, held the World Hour Record and raced professionally around the world.

 At the age of 17 she was selected for the French Olympic Team for the first time.

 Since then, she represented her native country at four Summer Olympics: 1988, 1992, 1996, and 2000.

 Marsal retired from cycling in 2005 when she was recruited by Team SATS Cycling to become sports director for the Danish team.
 The team became number one on the UCI ranking.
 In April 2015 Marsal was hired by the Danish Cycling Union to be the national coach of the Danish female cycling team.